opf/openproject/docs/installation-and-operations/misc/time-entries-corrupted-by-10-4/README.md

 $ pg_restore -d "postgres://openproject:L0BuQvlagjmxdOl6785kqwsKnfCEx1dv@127.0.0.1:45432/openproject_backup" /var/db/openproject/backup/postgresql-dump-20191119210038.pgdump`
 ```

-That command will restore the contents of the backup file into the auxillary database.
+That command will restore the contents of the backup file into the auxiliary database.

 ## 2. Run the script to fix the database entries